 The airline business is characterized by high leverage.
 We have significant fixed expenditures in connection with our operating leases and facility rental costs, and substantially all of our property and equipment is pledged to secure indebtedness.
-For the year ended December 31, 2017, our finance cost and aircraft and other rental expense under operating leases totaled \$169.8 million.
-At December 31, 2017, approximately 36.1% of our total indebtedness bore interest at fixed rates and the remainder was determined with reference to LIBOR.
+For the year ended December 31, 2018, our finance cost, in combination with aircraft and other rental expense under operating leases, totaled \$168.4 million.
+At December 31, 2018, approximately 60.6% of our total indebtedness bore interest at fixed rates and the remainder was determined with reference to LIBOR.
 Most of our aircraft lease obligations bear interest at fixed rates.
-Accordingly, our financing and rent expense will not decrease significantly if market interest rates decline, but our financing costs could materially increase as LIBOR rates increase.

-As of December 31, 2017, the Company had two purchase contracts with Boeing: the first contract entails two firm orders of Boeing 737 Next Generation aircraft, to be delivered in the first half of 2018, and the second contract entails 71 firm orders of Boeing 737 MAX aircraft, which will be delivered between 2018 and 2025.
-The firm orders have an approximate value of \$9.5 billion based on aircraft list prices, including estimated amounts for contractual price escalation and pre-delivery deposits.
+As of December 31, 2018, the Company had one purchase contract with Boeing which entails 67 firm orders of Boeing 737 MAX aircraft, agreed to be delivered between 2019 and 2025.
+The aircraft under this contract have an approximate value of \$8.8 billion based on aircraft list prices, including estimated amounts for contractual price escalation and pre-delivery deposits.
 We will require substantial capital from external sources to meet our future financial commitments.
 In addition, the acquisition and financing of these aircraft will likely result in a substantial increase in our leverage and fixed financing costs.
 A high degree of leverage and fixed payment obligations could: